nushell/nushell.github.io/book/sorting.md

 ### Strict sort

-Custom sort closures also provides a simple way to sort data while ensuring only types with well-defined comparisons are sorted together.
+Custom sort closures also provide a simple way to sort data while ensuring only types with well-defined comparisons are sorted together.
 This takes advantage of [operators requiring compatible data types](operators.html#types):

 ```nu
 > let compatible = [8 3.2 null 58 2]